Sugar and Charm shares 5 ways to create a beautiful Thanksgiving table decor! From linens to glasses and how to set a formal table.

 When deciding what scheme to go for, a useful guide comes from the interior design world.
 Here are the seven key things to consider (you don’t have to use them all)

 - Space.
 Space is one of the most important elements of interior design, look what space you have and plan your thanksgiving table decor accordingly.
 If yo have a smaller space, make sure you aren’t too busy with lots of items, or use decor that’s too small for a wider space

 - Light.
 Light is one of the most obvious elements of interior design.
 Either natural or man-made, without light other elements namely color, texture and pattern have no significance at all.
-Light sets in the mood and ambience into a living space and highlights the every other element including space, line and forms.
+Light sets in the mood and ambiance into a living space and highlights every other element including space, line, and forms.